Jason Pottinger

-Early years
+Early life

 In Grade 11, Pottinger began to receive recruitment letters from several American Division I and II schools, as well as Canadian universities from coast to coast.
 Jason opted to attend McMaster University in Hamilton, Ontario and played CIS football for the McMaster Marauders as a starting Linebacker from 2002 to 2005.
 In both 2004 and 2005, Jason was named a Canadian Interuniversity Sport (CIS) First Team All-Canadian – an honour given to the best Canadian football players in the CIS – and awarded the President’s Trophy as the defensive MVP of the Ontario University Athletics (OUA) league.
 He was named an Ontario University Athletics All-Star three times.

 Jason played his early years of football with the Oshawa Hawkeyes city football club, receiving numerous team MVP awards.
 In 2002, he was selected to represent Ontario in the prestigious Canada Cup tournament, held that year in the nation’s capital.
 Team Ontario defeated Team Manitoba in the championship game and Jason was awarded Most Valuable Defensive Player of the tournament.
 Jason played football with the Oshawa Hawkeyes from age 9 until he began playing for McMaster University.
 Jason continues to stay in touch with Durham Region youth football programs, and is a big supporter of youth football everywhere.